YoinkBird/cyclesafe/report/report.md

 This section provides an abstract overview of CRISP-DM followed by its implementation for this project.
 At certain points, comparisons to other common project management frameworks are made.

-CRISP-DM (CRoss Industry Standard Porcess for Data Mining) [@crispDmWiki] is a cyclical framework designed to structure a data mining project from first conception to its deployment.
+CRISP-DM (CRoss Industry Standard Process for Data Mining) [@crispDmWiki] is a cyclical framework designed to structure a data mining project from first conception to its deployment.

 [@crispDmWiki]: https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining "CRISP DM"